MassBigData/LateNightT/New MBTA-realtime API preview.md

 </table>
 <p>

- * _Route_hide example: Route_hide is generally for what the MBTA calls “hybrid” routes, like route 62/76, which is a combination of route 62 and route 76 that runs on Saturdays.
+_Example of Route_hide: Route_hide is generally for what the MBTA calls “hybrid” routes, like route 62/76, which is a combination of route 62 and route 76 that runs on Saturdays.
 Route 62 and route 76 and route 62/76 are three separate routes in GTFS, but to a rider a route 62/76 trip is a trip on both route 62 and route 76.
 So if a detour affects route 62 and route 62/76 it isn’t necessary to specify to the user that it’s affecting route 62/76, that’s implicit as long as you specify that it’s affecting route 62._

 Other Changes
 -------------
 XML header changed to include data that is technically optional but which some parsers expect.

 No more empty strings – if a field isn’t applicable it’s not included.

 You can use a parent_stop for a stop parameter.
 In GTFS a station’s inbound platform, outbound platform, busway, etc. might be represented by different stop ID’s that all share the same “parent stop.”
 That means you can request predictions for South Station parent stop ID “place-sstat” and get predictions for all subway, bus, and commuter rail departures from South Station with one call.

 Sample Output